pushfq/osu-auth-reader/README.md

 # osu-auth-reader
-Read portions of the raw token from osu anticheat.
+Read portions of the raw token from osu's anticheat.

 That's all really!